Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: An empirical example

-where the subscripts are standard errors of the estimated coefficients, and $\{\widetilde{\eta}_t\}$ are the fitted residuals.
-It can be seen that, all coefficients except that of $|y_{t-2}|$ are significant at the 10\% significance level.
-Figure \ref{QQplots-G-QMLE} illustrates the Q-Q plots of the fitted residuals $\{\widetilde{\eta}_t\}$ against the Students' $t_2$, $t_3$ or $t_4$ distribution.
-It can be found that, the residuals are approximately $t_3$ distributed and the tail is heavier than $t_4$ but much lighter than $t_2$, which indicates that possibly $E(\eta_t^2)<\infty$ and $E(\eta_t^4)=\infty$.
-We can conclude that the G-QMLE may be unsuitable for the data $\{y_t\}$.
-Although the G-QMLE is not applicable here, we still employ the portmanteau test $Q_1(M)$ for illustration.
-The $p$-values of $Q_1(M)$ for $M=6,12$ and $18$ are $0.71, 0.37$ and $0.11$, respectively.
-Moreover, Figure \ref{acf-G-QMLE} plots the residual ACFs $\widetilde{\rho}_k$'s and $\widetilde{\gamma}_k$'s up to lag $18$, and they all fall within their corresponding 95\% pointwise confidence intervals (CIs).
-Clearly almost all residual ACFs are insignificant both individually and jointly at the 5\% significance level, and hence we can conclude that the fitted model at \eqref{G-QMLEestimation} is adequate.
+where the subscripts are the standard errors of the estimated coefficients, and $\{\widehat{\sigma}_t\}$ and $\{\widehat{\eta}_t\}$ are the fitted volatilities and residuals, respectively.
+The QQ plots of the fitted residuals $\{\widehat{\eta}_t\}$ against Students' $t_2$, $t_3$, and $t_4$ distributions are shown in Figure \ref{QQplots-E-QMLE}.
+Here, the residuals are approximately $t_3$ distributed and the tail is heavier than $t_4$, but much lighter than $t_2$, possibly indicating that $E(\eta_t^2)<\infty$ and $E(\eta_t^4)=\infty$.
+We further employ the Kernelized Stein discrepancy (KSD) test proposed by \cite{Luo_Zhu2021} to check whether $\eta_t$ follows the standard Laplace or normal distribution.
+To calculate the KSD test statistic defined by (2.7) of \cite{Luo_Zhu2021}, we choose $n_0=n=526$ and use the Gaussian kernel $k(x,y)=\exp\{-\|x-y\|^{2}/(2\sigma^{2})\}$, with $\sigma$ being the median of the residual distance.
+The $p$-value is calculated using the parametric bootstrap, and is $0.37$ for the standard Laplace distribution test, and less than 0.01 for the normal distribution test, suggesting that $\eta_t$ follows the standard Laplace distribution and the E-QMLE may reduce to the MLE for the data $\{y_t\}$.
+Moreover, we perform mixed portmanteau tests $Q(M)$ for $M=6,12$, and $18$, as in Section \ref{section3-diagnosis}, and their $p$-values are $0.56, 0.71$, and $0.19$, respectively.
+In addition, Figure \ref{acf-E-QMLE} plots the residual ACFs $\widehat{\rho}_k$ and $\widehat{\gamma}_k$ up to lag $18$, all of which fall within their corresponding 95\% pointwise CIs, except for $\widehat{\gamma}_3$, which is slightly beyond its 95\% CI.
+Clearly, almost all residual ACFs are nonsignificant, both individually and jointly, at the 5\% significance level, and hence the fitted model at \eqref{E-QMLEestimation} is adequate.